ocaml/ocaml.org/data/problems/001_tail.md

 ---
-title: Tail of a list
+title: Tail of a List
 number: "1"
 difficulty: beginner
 tags: [ "list" ]